 - Experience in providing hands-on training in accessible web design and evaluation.

 - Experience in organising and carrying out user-centred design sessions with diverse groups of people,

 including disabled and older users.

 - I play keyboards, and am a big fan of putting together my own silly

 sadly not as often as I'd like these days.
-If you're interested in listening to

 - I'm also a bit of a foreign language buff, which is partly why I created

 I've been studying Danish over the past seven years or so, and I've